 About the Competition

-Eight teams from Illinois will compete, with the winner advancing to the 2019 U.S. Nationals Snow Sculpting Competition in Lake Geneva, WI.
+Since this event began in 1986, the Park District has had to rely on Mother Nature to provide enough snow for the competition to take place.
+Beginning in 2016, the District has been able to utilize district-owned snowmaking machines to make snow which has allowed the competition to go on.
+Six teams from Illinois will compete, with the winner advancing to the 2019 U.S. Nationals Snow Sculpting Competition in Lake Geneva, WI.
 One exhibition team (the winner of last year’s Illinois Snow Sculpting Competition, and competing in this year’s U.S. Nationals in Lake Geneva) will also carve a sculpture.
-Sixteen area high school teams will participate in the High School Division.
-The High School Division competition will take place January 18-20, 2018.
+Fifteen area high school teams will participate in the High School Division.
+The High School Division competition will take place February 7-9, 2019.

-State teams will begin sculpting on Wednesday, January 17, 2018.
-High school teams begin sculpting at approximately 11 a.m. on Thursday, January 18, 2018.
-Sculpting will end at 10 a.m. on Saturday,
+State teams begin sculpting on Wednesday, February 6, 2019.
+High school teams begin sculpting at approximately 11 a.m. on Thursday, February 7, 2019.
+Sculpting will end at Noon on Saturday,

-January 20, 2018, at which time judging will take place.
-The public is encouraged to cast their vote for the People’s Choice award between 8:30 a.m. and 11 a.m. on January 20, and winners will be announced at the awards ceremony that day at 1 p.m. in the Sinnissippi Park maintenance building.
+February 9, 2019, at which time judging will take place.
+The public is encouraged to cast their vote for the People’s Choice award starting at 8:30 a.m. on February 9, 2019 and winners will be announced at the awards ceremony that day at 3 p.m. in the Sinnissippi Park maintenance building.

 Three sculptors make up a state team, and high school teams have four sculptors.
 The sculptors may not use any power tools or pre-fabricated molds.
 Teams use axes, machetes, water buckets, shovels, saws, ice chisels, and homemade scraping tools.
 Each team is assigned (by lottery) a block of snow that is 6 feet long, 6 feet wide, and 10 feet high.
 Finished pieces may not expand beyond 12 feet in diameter, but height is unlimited.
 High school blocks are 4 feet wide, 4 feet long, and 6 feet high.